wfailla/un-orchestrator/orchestrator/README.md

   * the Openflow controller(s): a new Openflow controller is created for each new LSI, which is used to steer the traffic among the ports of the LSI itself;
-  * the switch manager: it is used to create/destroy LSI, create/destroy virtual ports, and so on.
+  * the switch manager: it is used to create/destroy LSIs, create/destroy virtual ports, and so on.
 In practice, it allows the un-orchestrator to interact with the vSwitch in order to perform management operations.
 Each virtual switch implementation (e.g., xDPd, OvS) may require a different implementation for the switch manager, according to the commands supported by the vSwitch itself.

+Currently, it supports Open vSwitch (OvS) and the extensible DataPath daemon (xDPd) as vSwitches.

 If you are interested to add the support for a new virtual switch, please check the file network\_controller/switch\_manager/README.